-As diabetes educators, our main goal is to help people with diabetes better manage the disease.
+As diabetes care and education specialists, our main goal is to help people with diabetes better manage the disease.
 We spend hours trying to help people with diabetes understand what diabetes is, how it works, the why’s, when’s, and how’s of treatments and recommendations.
 However, when it comes to Hispanic people with diabetes, many of us can find it particularly difficult to help them achieve their goals.
 We might even start to feel frustrated because no matter how we explain things or how frequently, or closely we follow up with them, we seem to be getting nowhere.
 We start asking ourselves: is it a cultural thing?

 What is culture?

 When looking at different definitions of the word “culture”, my favorite is one from Tylor (1974), "that complex whole which includes knowledge, belief, art, morals, law, custom and any other capabilities and habits acquired by man as a member of society."
 But wait a minute, not only does that sound complex, we need to add more factors to the mix.
 The U.S. Hispanic population is beautifully diverse and dynamic.
 Processes of acculturation can change many of our typical customs and behaviors, so not being aware of cultural differences between different Hispanic groups can interfere with effective counseling and positive results.

 Here are five common misconceptions I have seen that can damage the relationship between Hispanic people with diabetes and diabetes care and education specialists.

 Really?
 Tortillas are popular in Central America and Mexico, not in South America.
 When you tell your patients to cut down on their intake of tortillas, because we know that when eating tortillas you can eat eight or more per meal, you first need to make sure that tortillas are food staples.
 Take your time to find out what carbs your patient most often eats, and you might be surprised to hear many different answers.